jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Have Patience.** No matter how great the talent or efforts, some things just take time.
 You can't produce a baby in one month by getting nine women pregnant.

+- **Take time to respond.**

+#### **Emotions**

+- **Being angry is never the answer.** Control your anger.
+So it does not control you.
+Anger seldoms bring you anything good.
+It obstructs your rational thought process.
+Don't respond or act when you are angry.
+Breath in.
+Let it go.
+Act once your anger subsides.**

 #### **Taking care of yourself**

 - **Make health your top priority.** There is nothing more important than your health.
 There is no wealth, no fame, no power without good health.
 Health precedes everything else.

 - **Be an optimist.** Optimism should be your default strategy.
 Pessimism is intellectually seductive and the arguments always sound smarter.
 But it leads you nowhere.
 No one is excited by pessimists.
 No one wants to really follow a pessimist.

 - **Stay away from negative people.** Vibes are contagious.
-Surround yourself with people who increase your energy and run far away from those who drain it.
+Surround yourself with people who increase your energy.
+Run far away from those who drain it (Vampires).

 - **Do not hold onto negative criticism.** Critics will always be loud and clear.
 It doesn’t matter what you do, there will always be someone who finds fault in it.
 Criticism and negativity from difficult people is like a wall.
 We are more likely to remember to this negative criticism than praise.
 And if you focus on it, it you’ll run right into it.
 You’ll get blocked by negative emotions, anger, and self-doubt.
 Your mind will go where your attention is focused.
 If you're dealing with criticism, then don't let the wall keep you from seeing the road.
 Focus on the path ahead.